2012 Summer Olympics and Paralympics gold post boxes: Recipients

-The majority of boxes were awarded to individual gold medalists, whether they were competing individually or as part of a team/crew.
+The majority of boxes were awarded to individual gold medallists, whether they were competing individually or as part of a team/crew.
 This meant that in several cases, multiple gold medal athletes received multiple boxes in various locations.
 The highest number awarded was four, for the quadruple gold medallists, Sarah Storey and David Weir.

 In variation of the system of awarding one gold box per medal, there were variations on this theme (not counting instances of multiple boxes painted next to each other as a single site):